Stop the Progression of COPD

 If you have been diagnosed with chronic obstructive pulmonary disease (COPD), then no one needs to tell you about the troubles of breathing.
 You have to work for every breath; an action that most people do involuntarily, you need to work hard to achieve.
 COPD causes a long list of symptoms outside of shortness of breath, you can also experiences excessive coughing, wheezing, upper respiratory infections, pneumonia and bronchitis to name just a few.
 Unfortunately, if untreated, the disease will progress quickly, especially if you continue to smoke cigarettes.
 Eventually, people see their lung functioning drop to below 80 percent and need to live with supplemental oxygen.

-Adult stem cells from one organ are capable of forming tissue for another organ, which is called plasticity.
-Stem cells derived from blood or bone marrow have the capacity to form many types of differentiated cells.
-It has been found that adult stem cells are capable of being transferred into any one single organ of the body.
+Adult cells from one organ are capable of forming tissue for another organ, which is called plasticity.
+Cells derived from blood or bone marrow have the capacity to form many types of differentiated cells.
+It has been found that adult cells are capable of being transferred into any one single organ of the body.

-Stem cell treatment involves isolating adult stem cells from bone marrow tissue, which requires special laboratory techniques to collect them and expand their numbers in culture.
+Cellular treatment involves isolating adult cells from bone marrow tissue, which requires special laboratory techniques to collect them and expand their numbers in culture.
 These procedures should be performed in a clinical setting under the supervision of a trained professional.

 The type and level of follow-up care you will be provided will depend upon your individual requirements and the type of treatment you received.
 We will instruct you on the precise home care practice you will need to perform during the next couple of weeks.
 At the Lung Institute, we keep close track of our patients’ progress to ensure that their recovery is in line with protocol, and keep track of breathing and everyday physical capabilities before and after treatment.
 If necessary, we also customize a medication regimen for patients post treatment to aid in recovery.